 National Symbols of the Kingdom of Bhutan starts with The National Emblem of Bhutan is a circle that projects a double-diamond thunderbolt placed above the lotus.
 There is a jewel on all sides with two dragons on the vertical sides.
 The thunderbolts represent the harmony between secular and religious power while the lotus symbolizes purity.
 The jewel signifies the sovereign power while the dragons (male and female) stand for the name of the country Druk Yul or the Land of the Dragon.

-The National flag is rectangle in shape that is divided into two parts diagonally.
-The upper yellow half signifies the secular power and authority of the king while the lower saffron-orange symbolizes the practice of religion and power of Buddhism, manifested in the tradition of Drukpa Kagyu.
+The National flag is rectangular in shape that is divided into two parts diagonally.
+The upper yellow half signifies the secular power and authority of the king while the lower saffron-orange symbolizes the practice of religion and the power of Buddhism, manifested in the tradition of Drukpa Kagyu.
 The dragon signifies the name and the purity of the country while the jewels in its claws stand for the wealth and perfection of the country.

 The national bird is the raven.
 It ornaments the royal crown.
-Raven represents the deity Gonpo Jarodongchen (raven headed Mahakala), one of the chief guardian deities of Bhutan.
+Raven represents the deity Gonpo Jarodongchen (raven-headed Mahakala), one of the chief guardian deities of Bhutan.

 The Takin (burdorcas taxicolor) serves as the country’s national animal.
 It holds a significant place in religious history and mythology.
 The Takin is a rare mammal with a strong neck and muscular legs.
 It lives in groups and resides in the northwestern and far north-eastern parts of the country at altitudes above 4000 meters.
 They primarily consume bamboo.
 Adult Takins can weigh more than 200 kg.